menu

 Demographics

-The education level of Arlington citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.58% of adults 25 and older in Arlington have a college degree.
+In terms of college education, Arlington is nearly on par with the US average for all cities of 21.84%: 18.58% of adults 25 and older in Arlington have a bachelor's degree or advanced degree.

 The per capita income in Arlington in 2018 was $27,321, which is low income relative to Minnesota, and lower middle income relative to the rest of the US.
 This equates to an annual income of $109,284 for a family of four.
 However, Arlington contains both very wealthy and poor people as well.